convergencelabs/convergence-omnibus-container/README.md

 ```

 ### URLS
-Once started serveral servrices will be available under `http://localhost:8000/` (replace port and hostname as required):
+Once started several services will be available under `http://localhost:8000/` (replace port and hostname as required):
 - The Convergence Admin Console will be available at: `http://localhost:8000/`.
 - The REST API will be available at: `http://localhost:8000/rest/`.
 - The Realtime API will be available at: `http://localhost:8000/realtime/`.
-- The JavaScript API Documnetation will be available at `http://localhost:8000/api/`.
+- The JavaScript API Documentation will be available at `http://localhost:8000/api/`.
 - The various client builds will available at `http://localhost:8000/client/`.

 ### Default Credentials